What is a Good Engagement Rate on Twitter?

 For years, Twitter, now called X, has been the go-to platform for brands to connect with their audience one-on-one.

-Over the past year, the platform has undergone significant changes under new ownership and, as a result, brand activity has been impacted.
-According to our 2023 Social Media Industry Benchmark Report, posting frequency has declined by 20% across all industries.
+However, in July 2023, the platform experienced significant changes under new ownership and, as a result, brand activity has been impacted.
+According to our 2024 Social Media Industry Benchmark Report, posting frequency has declined by 20% across all industries.
 What does this mean for Twitter engagement rate?
-The median engagement rate has remained flat compared to last year.
+The median engagement rate has declined compared to last year, from 0.035% to 0.029%.

 Despite the ups and downs the platform has gone through over the past year or so, data-driven marketers know that there’s still value in the channel.
 But in order to measure your performance, figure out what your audience interacts with, and see how you stack up against the competition, you have to know what a good engagement rate on Twitter is.

-Below, let’s dive into how you can measure their brand’s Twitter engagement rate as well as get some inspiration from brands across all industries that are performing well in 2023.
+Below, let’s dive into how you can measure your brand’s Twitter engagement rate as well as get some inspiration from brands across all industries that are performing well in 2024.

 How to Calculate Twitter Engagement Rate